Skip to main contentSkip to main navigationSkip to footer content

 Frequently Asked Questions

-Students should plan to arrive and check TBD for 2025.
+Students should plan to arrive and check-in between 1-5 pm on Satday, July 11.

 Bedding (pillow, sheets and blanket or sleeping bag) for an extra-long twin bed, towel, clothes, shoes for outdoor activities, rain jacket, swimsuit (optional), toiletries, laptop (recommended), Bible, pen and paper, and perhaps a little spending money for snacks or merchandise from the College bookstore.
 Any medication that you take as well.